EMPLOYMENT LAW NEWS

 Other aspects of Minnesota’s paid sick leave law include:

-Since January 1, 2020, employers in Nevada have been required to provide full and part time employees with paid leave that can be taken for any reason.
-The law applies to employers with 50 or more employees in Nevada.
+Since Jan.1, 2020, employers in Nevada have been required to provide full and part time employees with paid leave that can be taken for any reason.
+The law applies to private employers with 50 or more employees in Nevada, but it does not apply to businesses in their first two years of operation.

 Eligible Reasons for Use